teancom/octopress/source/_posts/2014-09-14-intro-to-cloudfoundry-and-bosh-part-2.markdown

 ---
 layout: post
-title: "Intro to Cloud Foundry and Bosh, part 2"
+title: "Intro to Cloud Foundry and BOSH, part 2"
 date: 2014-09-14 18:44
 comments: true
 categories:
 ---

-When last we were here, I was giving a [broad overview](/blog/2014/09/07/intro-to-cloudfoundry/) of Cloud Foundry and Bosh, comparing them to [Heroku](http://heroku.com) and other PaaS's.
+When last we were here, I was giving a [broad overview](/blog/2014/09/07/intro-to-cloudfoundry/) of Cloud Foundry and BOSH, comparing them to [Heroku](http://heroku.com) and other PaaS's.
 Today, we're going to go over spinning up a Cloud Foundry instance from scratch, all on your handy local laptop.
 These instructions assume you are using OS X, though it should work for any platform